 This is SEO 101 but it is very important to have a proper title (and description) on your home page.

-Your homepage title besides your brand name, should also include keywords that users are familiar with, related to the type of products or services you are selling.
+Your homepage title beside your brand name should also include keywords that users are familiar with, related to the type of products or services you are selling.

 Here is a good example of an optimized title and description: